 Iglesia y Museo de Santo Domingo

-Exhibits: museum located insided the Iglesia y de Santo Domingo Church.
-Exhibits include religious paintings and sculptures from the 16th and 17th century displayed in the courtyard.
+The museum is located inside the Iglesia y de Santo Domingo Church.
+Exhibits include religious paintings and sculptures from the 16th and 17th centuries displayed in the courtyard.

 Address: Calle Guayaquil S1-76, Quito 170130, Ecuador